BlogFunnel optimizationAttraction marketing: How to become a brand customers can’t resist

 Now that you know what attraction marketing is and is not, let’s look at why you should include attraction marketing in your marketing plans.

-Every marketing method has pros and cons, and attraction marketing is no exception.
-However, in the modern marketplace, many people begin their buyer’s journey independently.
+In the modern marketplace, many people begin their buyer’s journey independently.

 Companies must go where consumers are already searching for answers and find ways to draw consumers to their brand to be a part of the conversation.
-Attraction marketing is critical to this process.

-• Drawing people who are already curious about a product or service or in search of a solution to the brand’s owned properties.
 When attraction content is calibrated to serve the needs and solve the pain points of an organization’s ideal customer, it generates high-quality leads that are more likely to convert.

-• Enabling people to become familiar with a brand and control the pace of the relationship.
-Prospects can learn about a business’s values, products, or services and the experience it delivers without feeling pressured to make a purchase.
+Attraction marketing allows prospects to learn about a business’s values, products, or services and the experience it delivers without feeling pressured to make a purchase.
 This self-guided discovery facilitates the development of those all-important know, like, and trust factors.

-• Triggering a natural reciprocity response in the people who enjoy the brand’s content or find it useful.
-One of the principles of persuasion described in Robert Cialdini’s book, Influence, the reciprocity principle proposes that when a person (or brand) does a favor for someone, that someone feels obligated to reciprocate—doing something for the giver in return.
+The reciprocity principle of persuasion proposes that when a person (or brand) does a favor for someone, that someone feels obligated to reciprocate by doing something for the giver in return.

-Full funnel marketing engages with consumers at every stage in their buyers’ journeys and places an emphasis on customer satisfaction, retention, and advocacy.
-Attraction marketing contributes to this strategy by delivering value-adding content at every stage in the buyer’s journey, creating positive customer experiences and long-term relationships that reduce customer churn rates
+Attraction marketing contributes to this strategy by delivering value-adding content at every stage in the buyer’s journey, creating positive customer experiences and long-term relationships that reduce customer churn rates and increase your revenue per customer.

-• Improving brands’ name recognition, reputation, and memorability.
 Producing authentic, engaging, helpful, or inspiring content improves the impression consumers have of a brand and contributes to people’s awareness of the brand.

 Content that generates positive emotions like relief at having found the answer to a question, a sense that a company “gets us,” or happiness because a brand’s content made us smile, creates positive experiences that make consumers more likely to remember your brand fondly.

 Awesome!
-Attraction marketing gets people to like you, want to buy from you, and tell their friends to buy from you, too.
+Attraction marketing gets people to like you, want to buy from you and tell their friends to buy from you, too.

 Eh, everything has its good and bad, right?

-What are the cons of using an attraction marketing strategy?
+Cons of using attraction marketing

 Then the organization has to create, publish and distribute a body of content that is great enough to pull people toward it.